IbrahimNimer/Movies-Library/README.md

 Popular Page Endpoint (/popular): Display all-time popular movies.

+Add Movies Endpoint (/addMovies): Add new movies requested

+All Movies Endpoint (/allMovies): To see what you requested

 Error Handling: Functions to handle server errors (status 500) and "page not found" errors (status 404).